manul694/RuffierIndex/README.md

 # RuffierIndex
-That's educational project, do not use it
+This is educational project, don't use it